mor1/mort-www/info/index.md

 [socialweb]: http://googlesocialweb.blogspot.com/2009/06/introducing-clackpoint-gadget.html

-I also undertook contracted development for several clients on a range of topics:

-- integration of CTI with Microsoft Dynamics
+I also undertook contracted development for several clients on a range of topics including integration of CTI with Microsoft Dynamics;
-- website development in Python/Django
-- telephone and SMS control of home automation systems
+website development in Python/Django; and telephone control of home automation systems.

 =--